seraphgrid/TENKA_OVERKILL/README.md

     C-W clears the clipboard entirely using xsel. a lets you close tabs.
     m lets you mute tabs.
+        you may have to guess whether a tab is muted or not unless you display tabs. figuring this out.

     t lets you pin tabs.
     R lets you reload the page.
     C-x C-b TAB lets you see all the tabs in a formal layout.